Loading, please wait...

 -

-Private collection, before 1970. with Galerie Rhéa, Zurich, Switzerland.
-This lot is accompanied by an illustrated lot declaration signed by the Head of the Antiquities Department, Dr Raffaele D'Amato. -
+Ex Louis-Gabriel Bellon, France, (1819-1899). with Galerie Rhéa, Zurich, Switzerland.
+This lot has been checked against the Interpol Database of stolen works of art and is accompanied by a search certificate number no.12667-236389.
+This lot has been cleared against the Art Loss Register database, and is accompanied by an illustrated lot declaration signed by the Head of the Antiquities Department, Dr Raffaele D'Amato. -